soupi/learn-haskell-blog-generator/src/01-about.md

 </div>
 -->

-In this book we will implement a simple static blog generator in Haskell, converting documents written in our own custom markup language to HTML.
+In this book, we will implement a simple static blog generator in Haskell, converting documents written in our own custom markup language to HTML.

 We will: